Carlyle Hotel: 1960s and 1970s

 In 1967, the hotel was purchased by a partnership of Jerome L. Greene, Norman L. Peck, and Peter Jay Sharp at an estimated cost of $16 million.
 At the time, the apartments were being rented out for between $10,000 and $65,000 a year.
 Sharp subsequently appointed Harold P. Bock as the Carlyle Hotel's general manager.
 During the late 1960s, parts of the ground and second stories were leased the same year to a stockbroker, who renovated the space into an office, and the Albrizzi furniture showroom and the Cordoba leather boutique opened on the ground floor.
 In addition, the Van der Straeten Gallery of Contemporary Artists opened an art gallery at the hotel.
 In general, many of the Carlyle's visitors came from the art industry due to the presence of art galleries in the neighborhood.
 The hotel became known as "Peter's place" because of how much attention Sharp paid to the hotel's management.

 Sharp initially denied that he wanted to convert the Carlyle into a housing cooperative.
 However, in May 1968, he submitted a prospectus to the Attorney General of New York, informing the state government of his plans to convert the building into a cooperative.
 The sponsors of the co-op conversion plan also established a corporation to take over the Carlyle's operation.
 The Carlyle's cooperative conversion took effect in 1969.
 About 85 apartments were retained for short-term guests.
 Co-op shareholders, who paid monthly service and maintenance fees, received service from hotel staff and were allowed to lease out their own apartments.
 The hotel's upper stories mostly were occupied by permanent residents, though some of the upper-story rooms were retained for transient visitors.
 The Carlyle continued to attract short-term guests after its conversion.

 Bock retired as the hotel's manager in 1971, and George Markham became the hotel's manager and president in 1975, operating it for 14 years.
 The lobby was damaged in the 1970s when a water pipe burst; to prevent visitors from seeing the damage to the lobby, the hotel's managers covered up the damaged lobby with an Arabian tent.
 In addition, Bernard and S. Dean Levy opened an art gallery on the Carlyle Hotel's second floor in 1976, operating the gallery there for ten years.
 The hotel's operators also expanded the six maids' bedrooms.
-By the late 1970s, visitors frequented the Carlyle for the musical performances at the Bemelmans Bar and the Cafe Carlyle.
+By the late 1970s, visitors frequented the Carlyle for the musical performances at the Bemelmans Bar and the Café Carlyle.
 A Victorian-style cafe between the hotel's restaurant and the Bemelmans Bar operated in the late 20th century, serving afternoon tea.
 The New York City Landmarks Preservation Commission proposed designating the hotel as part of the Upper East Side Historic District in 1979.
 Despite Sharp's opposition to the district's designation, the district was established in 1981.